chastik/WissKI/01_Session/05U_Core-Entities.md

 In this unit, we move from theory to practice.

-Using a small domain example—a sample collection of computer games — we collaboratively explore how to identify and model domain concepts.
+Using a small domain example — a sample collection of computer games — we collaboratively explore how to identify and model domain concepts.

 The aim is to extend the MEGA Ontology by introducing concepts relevant for **collection management** and **research**.